All the courses are now available in Broome Location as well.

 How does advanced resuscitation help?

-If the savior sighs carbon dioxide, how could Advanced Resuscitation in Perth rescue someone in need of oxygen?
-We exhale a large amount of oxygen, as others have pointed out.
+If the saviour sighs carbon dioxide, how could Advanced Resuscitation in Perth rescue someone needing oxygen?
+As others have pointed out, we exhale a large amount of oxygen.
 Our bodies are incredibly efficient at obtaining what they require rather than relying on what is readily available.

-Around 21% of the oxygen in the atmosphere we breathe is present in the atmosphere.
+Around 21% of the oxygen we breathe is present in the atmosphere.

 Our bodies use just around 5% of the oxygen we breathe in.
-As a result, the oxygen content of our exhaled breath is roughly 16 percent.
-This 16 percent is more than enough for CPR to provide.
+As a result, the oxygen content of our exhaled breath is roughly 16%.
+This 16% is more than enough for CPR to provide.

-The air that we breathe is the source of our breathing misunderstanding.
+The air we breathe is the source of many misunderstandings about breathing.
 Many people believe that humans breathe oxygen and exhale carbon dioxide.

-The air we breathe contains 79 percent nitrogen, 20.9 percent oxygen, and trace amounts of other gases such as argon, carbon dioxide, neon, helium, and hydrogen.
-The truth is that the air we breathe contains 79 percent nitrogen, 20.9 percent oxygen, and trace amounts of other gases such as argon, carbon dioxide, neon, helium, and hydrogen.
+Our air contains 79 % nitrogen, 20.9 % oxygen, and trace amounts of other gases such as argon, carbon dioxide, neon, helium, and hydrogen.

 Bottom line

 CPR, as we can see, dramatically improves one’s chances of survival.
-However, the proportion of people who can conduct CPR is unfortunately low.
-As a result, learning CPR could be one approach to safeguard the safety of your family.
+Unfortunately, the proportion of people who can conduct CPR is low.
+As a result, learning CPR could be one approach to safeguard your family’s safety.

 For advanced First Aid Training and Courses, contact us at 0418 909 935.
-You can also drop a mail at kevin@wcws.com.au for further details about our courses.
+You can also email kevin@wcws.com.au with further details about our courses.